Skip to main content

 Teaching and Research Interests

 I teach courses on the history of biology (HI 481: History of the Life Sciences) and on the history of Darwinism (HI 482/582: Darwinism in Science & Society), and the history of science survey course (HI 322: Rise of Modern Science).
-I am a core faculty member in the interdisciplinary W. M. Keck Center for Behavioral Biology.
-With colleagues in biology, I periodically teach a reading course on Darwin for grad students.
 I have also taught in the graduate MALS program, and served on its advisory committee.
+Recently, I have been offering a series of courses on the histories of Darwinism, genetics, and animal behavior for NC State’s Osher Lifelong Learning Institute (OLLI).

-I am the Director of the Jefferson Scholars, a program for students earning a degree in both the College of Humanities & Social Sciences and the College of Agriculture and Life Sciences.
+I am the Director of the Thomas Jefferson Scholars, a program for students earning a degree in both the College of Humanities & Social Sciences and the College of Agriculture and Life Sciences.
 I serve as faculty mentor for the Jefferson Scholars, and teach an Honors seminar course on the history of biology for them.
+I received the College of Agriculture & Life Sciences Award for “Outstanding Leadership and Mentorship” in 2019.

 In May 2001, I was named Outstanding Teacher of the Year by the College of Humanities & Social Sciences, and inducted into the NC State Academy of Outstanding Teachers.